 Exhibit / October 25, 2017

 Although the slasher film developed out of Italian giallo films, particularly the work of Mario Bava, the genre began with Alfred Hitchcock’s Psycho (1960), which was extremely controversial at the time for its graphic violence, sexuality, and the final act’s depiction of a cross-dressing Norman Bates.
-The first North American slasher was Bob Clark’s Black Christmas (1974), about an attic-dwelling deviant murdering young women in a sorority house, and, after John Carpenter’s Halloween (1978) made $70 million worldwide on a $300,000 budget, a never-ending string of copycats followed.
+One of the first North American slashers was Bob Clark’s Black Christmas (1974), about an attic-dwelling deviant murdering young women in a sorority house, and, after John Carpenter’s Halloween (1978) made $70 million worldwide on a $300,000 budget, a never-ending string of copycats followed.

 Art, or the facsimile thereof, was simply imitating life.
 After the Manson Family murders of 1969, the 1970s suffered a gruesome rampage of highly publicized serial killers, including David Berkowitz, Ted Bundy, and John Wayne Gacy (all apprehended finally in 1977 and 1978).
 Recorded serial killings peaked in the mid-1980s, as Richard Ramirez was terrorizing Northern and Southern California.
 The American slasher film (prevalent on TV as well) was both a purgation of the resulting psychic trauma and a flagrant admission of our fascination with the perpetrators of such mindless, unforgivable violence.